 It really did seem as if no one needed or wore watches anymore, not when we were all constantly looking at our phones.

-Yet, nearly a decade after it was announced on September 9, 2014, Apple Watch is now everywhere.
+Yet, a decade after it was announced on September 9, 2014, Apple Watch is now everywhere.
+And instead of just telling us the time, Apple Watch has been genuinely saving lives.

-It was a long road from idea to product, though, and then it seemed quite a long road before anyone realised just what the Watch was good for.
+It was a long road from idea to product, though, and then it also seemed to be quite another long road before anyone realised just what the Watch was good for.

 Back to the start